 Criterion score: 0.75 info

-Lesser spotted dogfish are mostly caught in bottom trawls.
-There is a higher retention rate of dogfish in otter trawls.
-There is a lack of information available on other bycatch species but in the southern North Sea, common bycatch in bottom trawls include mixed crabs, urchins, lesser spotted dogfish, nursehound, dragonet, starry ray, smelt.
-ETP species are occasionally caught (Angelshark and Common skate (both critically endangered (IUCN)).
+There is a lack of information available on other bycatch species.
+In the North Sea, common bycatch in bottom trawls include mixed crabs, urchins, lesser spotted dogfish, nursehound, dragonet, starry ray, smelt.
+Endangered, Threatened and Protected (ETP) species include Angel shark and Common skate (both critically endangered (IUCN)), which were depleted through fishing in this area.
 Invertebrates such as crabs and urchins are vulnerable to damage.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Basa, Tra, Catfish or Vietnamese River Cobbler